-Formed in 1991 in King of Prussia, Pennsylvania (a western suburb of Philadelphia), the Bloodhound Gang are a rap/metal group; although they originally began doing hip-hop, they evolved into a more traditional rock band format while still retaining a DJ.
-Their style tends to be a little all-over-the-map as a result, but it's tied together by their lyrics.
+The band started as a hip-hop group consisting of lead singer James "Jimmy Pop" Franks and Michael "Daddy Long Legs" Bowe before becoming a Rap Metal band and eventually a more traditional rock band with a DJ, with Franks being the only consistant member in the 20 year career.
+As such, their style tends to be a little all-over-the-map, but it's tied together by their lyrics.
 Usually considered more of a comedy band than anything, the Bloodhound Gang specialize in off-color humor, dick jokes and many, many, many puns.

 - Use Your Fingers (1995)

 - Hefty Fine (2005)

 - Hard-Off (2015)